 Need survey takers for your assignment?
 Use SurveyPolice for that too

-If you have a project for school and need people to answer some a survey you’ve put together, try posting it on the SurveyPolice forum under our Student Surveys section.
-This section of our forum is frequented by other students and is a great place to “trade” answering surveys; post your survey and ask our users to take it, while you take a few surveys that other users have posted.
-It’s totally free and is a good way to kick-start the number of survey completions you may require.
+If you have a project for school and need people to answer a survey you’ve put together, try posting it on the SurveyPolice forum under our Student Surveys section.
+This section of our forum is frequented by other students and is a great place to “trade” answers to surveys; post your survey and ask our users to take it, while you take a few student surveys that other people have posted.
+It’s totally free and is a good way to kick-start the number of survey completions you need for your class assignment.

 Not 18?
 No problem